natallzl/data310/Project3.md

 Population and geospatial data for Zambia were downloaded.
 Geospatial data included variables such as night time light, topography, bodies of water, cropland, tree cover, urban areas, and more.

 Two models, a linear regression model and a random forest model, were run to predict population distribution in Zambia.
-The predicted values were compared to known population data through mapping and mean-square error calculation.
+The predicted values were compared to known population data through mapping, mean square error calculation, and plotting of statistics (mean square error, absolute square error, and root mean square error.

 *Goals of this project:* Use two machine learning methods predict population values at 100 x 100 meter resolution throughout your selected country.
 Validate the two models using different methods presented in this class.
 Write a report assessing the two approaches and which of the two models was more accurate.
 Be sure to account for spatial variation throughout your selected location and provide substantive explanations for why those variations occurred.